70+ Astonishing World Pollution Facts

 5 Surprising Facts About the Air Quality in China

 Bad air quality in China isn’t a shock to someone who’s read the news in the last few years.
-Since China has become a globalized, developed capital, its air pollution has developed in proportion to its success.
+Since China has become a globalized, and industrialized country, its air pollution has developed in proportion to its success.

-At its wickedest, air quality has reached crisis conditions, risking the wellbeing of tens of millions of people.
-At its finest, China’s poor air quality disperses briefly, particularly in expectancy of key events like the 2008 Beijing Olympics or national government meetings.
+At its worst, air quality has reached crisis conditions, risking the well-being of millions of people.
+At times, China’s poor air quality disperses for brief periods.
+It happens when key events like the 2008 Beijing Olympics or national government meetings occur.

-However what you don’t know about China’s air quality may astonish you.
+However, what you don’t know about China’s air quality may astonish you.
 A lot of us simply hear breaking news about main urban areas like Beijing, but the issues (and solutions) reach far outside China’s city bounds.
-Its metropolitan population represents only 56% of the republic’s populace and only a portion of the country’s stories about air pollution.

 1. Poor air quality is a man-made problem.

-Mounting numbers of automobiles and plants are powered by coal and are the main sources of the country’s hazardously high levels of air pollution.
+Coal powers increasing numbers of power plants and is the main source of the country’s hazardous high levels of air pollution.

-2. Layout and weather contribute to Beijing’s notoriously poor air quality.
+2. Terrain and weather contribute to Beijing’s poor air quality.

-Beijing’s pollution is usually exacerbated by the nearby mountains.
-As the mountains make a natural barrier on all sides, toxins gather fast since they can’t be spread as simply by wind and other climatic processes that generally clear the air of impurities in less rocky areas.
+Beijing’s pollution is usually made worse by the nearby mountains.
+The mountains make a natural barrier on all sides making a sort of bowl or valley.
+Thus toxins do not spread by wind and hover over populated areas.

-Furthermore, throughout winter, a lot of Beijing’s pollution is confined in the lower atmosphere by temperature inversions.
-Inversions occur when warm air high in the atmosphere traps cold air in the lower atmosphere, averting pollutants from naturally escalating to high altitudes away from the air that people respire at ground-level.
+Furthermore, temperature shifts throughout winter confine Beijing’s pollution to the lower atmospheric levels.
+Warm air high in the atmosphere traps cold air in the lower atmosphere.
+This prevents pollutants from escaping freely to high altitudes away from the air that people inhale at ground level.

 3. Weather events affect U.S pollution.